ldnicolasmay/UmmapMriDeidentify/README.md

 ### Canonical Run

+#### Without Zipped Directories

-Here's an example of a canonical run from a Bash prompt:
+Here's an example of a canonical run from a Bash prompt without any zipping:

 ```
 java -jar /path/to/UmmapMriDeidentify.jar                                              \